Strange96/LogOps/README.md

 3. run `kubectl apply -f deploy_auth.yml`
 4. run `kubectl apply -f services.yml`

-Locally, the website will be available at `localhost:30077`.
+When all deployments are ready, locally, the website will be available at `localhost:30077`.
+Run `kubectl get deployments` to see if the deployments are ready.

 If using Kubernetes in Docker, create the cluster with the config `port_forwarder.yml` in kubernetes/local/kind_config directory.
 E.g. from the kubernetes/local directory, run:
 * `kind create cluster --config kind_config/port_forwarder.yml`